spangbur/OpenShift/README.md

 ```

 Monitor the installtion from the machine which was used to create the Agent ISO.
 Login or ssh into the machine and navigate to the /usr/sterling/install directory.
-You can monitor diffrent point of the installation process or installation as a whole.<br />
+You can monitor diffrent point of the installation process or installation as a whole.
 The openshift-install wait-for command is a crucial part of the OpenShift Container Platform installation process, particularly when using the openshift-install utility.
 Its primary function is to monitor and wait for specific stages of the OpenShift cluster<br /> installation to reach a complete and stable state.<br />

 ***Here's how it works:***<br />